shammishailaj/githubmetaparser/README.md

     make build
     ```

-The output si produced in an nginx compatible format so you can use the binary executable in your cron to automatically refresh the list of IPs.
+The output is produced in an nginx compatible format so you can use the binary executable in your cron to automatically refresh the list of IPs.